更多資源 - 應用報告

 Ethanol exposure during development can have devastating effects on the fetus.
-In this study we use zebrafish, an excellent model to study both normal development and toxicity, in order to determine the effects of ethanol exposure during development.
-Zebrafish embryos were treated with ethanol during the first 24 hours of development and the effects of ethanol treatment on cell death was assessed using acridine orange staining.
-We found that exposure of embryos to ethanol results in a dose-dependent increase in cell death overall in the embryo.
+This study used zebrafish, an excellent model to study both normal development and toxicity, to determine the effects of ethanol exposure during development.
+Zebrafish embryos were treated with ethanol during the first 24 hours of development and the effects of ethanol treatment on cell death were assessed using acridine orange staining.
+It was found that exposure of embryos to ethanol results in a dose-dependent increase in cell death overall in the embryo.

 Zebrafish were maintained essentially as described in Westerfield.10 Adult zebrafish, both male and female, were mixed and maintained at 28 °C with a 14/10 hour light/dark cycle.
-In order to collect embryos, male and female zebrafish were put into a breeder basket the night before and embryos were collected in the morning.
-Zebrafish embryos were kept in a 28 °C incubator in E3 media (5 mM NaCl, 0.33 mM MgSO4, 0.33 mM CaCl2, 0.17 mM KCl, and 0.1% methylene blue).
+To collect embryos, male and female zebrafish were put into a breeder basket the night before, and embryos were collected in the morning.
+Zebrafish embryos were kept in a 28 °C incubator in E3 media (5 mM NaCl, 0.33 mM MgSO4 , 0.33 mM CaCl2, 0.17 mM KCl, and 0.1% methylene blue).

 Zebrafish eggs were collected, sorted to remove dead and unfertilized embryos, and placed in 24-well culture plates at a density of <10 embryos per well.
 Embryos were treated at the 64 cell stage with ethanol for 24 hours.

-Live zebrafish embryos were stained with the vital dye acridine orange (AO) in order to determine the amount of apoptotic cells per embryo.11 To perform the assay, embryos were placed in 10 μg/mL of AO (Sigma, St. Louis, MO) in E3 media.
-After 60 minutes of staining embryos were washed three times in E3 media.
-After staining, embryos were transferred to round bottom 96-well plates for imaging (Corning, catalog #4520, Corning, NY).
+Live zebrafish embryos were stained with the vital dye acridine orange to determine the amount of apoptotic cells per embryo.11 To perform the assay, embryos were placed in 10 µg/mL of AO (Sigma, St. Louis, MO) in E3 media.
+After 60 minutes of staining, embryos were washed three times in E3 media.
+After staining, embryos were transferred to round bottom 96-well plates for imaging (Corning, part number 4520, Corning, NY).

-Images were acquired using a 2x objective on the Lionheart FX Automated Microscope (BioTek Instruments, Winooski, VT) configured with a brightfield as well as a GFP light cube.
+Images were acquired using a 2x objective on an Agilent BioTek Lionheart FX automated microscope configured with a brightfield as well as a GFP light cube.
 The GFP light cube uses a 469/35 excitation filter and a 525/39 emission filter.
 Stacks of images were taken in both the brightfield and GFP channels.
-12 stacks were taken with a height of 12 μm per stack for a total height of 144 μm.
+Twelve stacks were taken with a height of 12 µm per stack for a total height of 144 µm.

-Two pre-processing steps were employed to analyze the stacks of GFP images obtained from the Lionheart FX.
-Prior to image analysis, the GFP image stacks were flattened into one image using the Focus Stacking option under Z-Projection (Figure 1A, Table 1).
+Two preprocessing steps were used to analyze the stacks of GFP images obtained from the Lionheart FX.
+Prior to image analysis, the GFP image stacks were flattened into one image using the Focus Stack option under Z-projection (Figure 1A, Table 1).

-The image projection was then pre-processed with either a 5 μm rolling ball in order to obtain the best distinction between individual cells (Figure 1B, Table 2), or a 15 um rolling ball to minimize background fluorescence (Table 3).
-Imaging pre-processing and analysis parameters are described in detail in Tables 1-3.
+The image projection was then preprocessed with either a 5 µm rolling ball to obtain the best distinction between individual cells (Figure 1B, Table 2), or a 15 µm rolling ball to minimize background fluorescence (Table 3).
+Imaging preprocessing and analysis parameters are described in detail in Tables 1 through 3.

 Table 2.
-Gen5 Image Analysis software settings for cell counts.
-Image pre-processing removed background from the resulting image to facilitate image analysis.
-The image analysis parameters generate cellular masks in the GFP channel in order to count AO stained cells in each embryo.
+Agilent BioTek Gen5 microplate reader and imager software settings for cell counts.
+Image preprocessing removed background from the resulting image to facilitate image analysis.
+The image analysis parameters generate cellular masks in the GFP channel to count AO-stained cells in each embryo.

-In the case of the images which were analyzed to determine total AO fluorescence, a primary mask was created in the GFP channel to encompass the whole embryo (Table 3).
+In the case of images that were analyzed to determine the total AO fluorescence, a primary mask was created in the GFP channel to encompass the whole embryo (Table 3).
 Then, the AO fluorescence integral of the whole embryo was determined using Gen5.

-Zebrafish embryos were treated with 0, 0.1 or 0.3% ethanol for 24 hours starting at the 64 cell stage.
-Directly following treatment embryos were stained with AO to mark apoptotic cells.
-Following staining, zebrafish embryos were washed three times and treated with tricaine until immobile and placed into 96-well round bottom plates to image as is shown in Figure 2.
-Image stacks were taken in both the bright field and GFP channels.
+Zebrafish embryos were treated with 0, 0.1, or 0.3% ethanol for 24 hours starting at the 64-cell stage.
+Directly following treatment, embryos were stained with AO to mark apoptotic cells.
+Following staining, zebrafish embryos were washed three times and treated with tricaine until immobile and placed into 96-well round bottom plates to image, as shown in Figure 2.
+Image stacks were taken in both the brightfield and GFP channels.

 Figure 2.
-Zebrafish in round bottom 96 well plates.
-Zebrafish treated with 0% ethanol (A,C) or 0.3% Ethanol (B,D) were placed into round bottom 96 well plates and then image stacks were taken in both the bright field (A,B) and GFP (C,D) channels with a 2x objective.
+Zebrafish in round bottom 96-well plates.
+Zebrafish treated with 0% ethanol (A,C) or 0.3% ethanol (B,D) were placed into round bottom 96-well plates, then image stacks were taken in both the brightfield (A,B) and GFP (C,D) channels with a 2x objective.
 All embryos are positioned roughly in a lateral orientation and are in the center of the well.

 Figure 3.
 Size of cells analyzed after pre-processing.

-An increase in total fluorescence in the GFP channel correlates with increased AO staining and increased cell death in the embryo.
-Therefore, an alternative way to analyze the data is by determining the integral of fluorescence in the GFP channel for each zebrafish.
-In this case we created masks around each embryo (shown in red in Figure 5) and used Gen5 software to calculate the integral of AO fluorescence in each embryo.
-We found, as with the cell counting data, that with higher amounts of ethanol treatment there is increased AO fluorescence, which corresponds to a dose dependent increase in cell death in the embryos (Figure 5).
+An increase in fluorescence in the GFP channel correlates with increased AO staining and increased cell death in the embryo.
+Therefore, an alternative way to analyze the data is by determining the integral fluorescence in the GFP channel for each zebrafish.
+In this case, masks were created around each embryo (shown in red in Figure 5) and Gen5 software was used to calculate the integral of AO fluorescence in each embryo.
+It was found, as with the cell-counting data, that with higher amounts of ethanol treatment there was increased AO fluorescence, which corresponds to a dose-dependent increase in cell death in the embryos (Figure 5).

 Figure 5.
-Cell death in zebrafish embryos increases in a dose dependent manner after treatment with ethanol as shown by AO fluorescence.
-Embryos treated with 0 (A), 0.1 (B) or 0.3 (C) percent ethanol are shown.
-Image masks were created around each embryo and the integral of AO fluorescence for each embryo was calculated using Gen5 software.
-(D) The integral of AO fluorescence goes up in a dose dependent manner, with 0.1 and 0.3 percent ethanol treatment both significantly higher than the control (*p<0.05).
+Cell death in zebrafish embryos increases in a dose-dependent manner after treatment with ethanol, as shown by AO fluorescence.
+Embryos treated with 0 (A), 0.1% (B), or 0.3% (C) ethanol are shown.
+Image masks were created around each embryo and the integral of AO fluorescence for each embryo was calculated using Agilent BioTek Gen5 software.
+(D) The integral of AO fluorescence goes up in a dose-dependent manner, with 0.1 and 0.3 percent ethanol treatment both significantly higher than the control (*p <0.05).